The $1 Trillion Post-Purchase Problem

 Lost aftermarket revenue

 When a customer needs a replacement filter for their air purifier, a new blade for their power tool, or an accessory for their HVAC system, the path of least resistance is Amazon.
-The manufacturer's own website, if it exists, is harder to find, harder to navigate, and often does not even sell direct.
-Third-party sellers, who have invested in marketplace presence and search engine optimisation, capture the transaction.
+The manufacturer's own website, if it exists, is harder to find, harder to navigate, and often does not sell direct at all.
+Third-party sellers who have invested in marketplace presence and search engine optimisation capture the transaction instead.
+In sectors like HVAC, industrial equipment, and domestic appliances, aftermarket revenue — parts, accessories, service, and extended warranties — can represent 40–60% of total lifetime value per product.
+The overwhelming majority of that value is captured by intermediaries who contributed nothing to designing or building the product.
+The manufacturer absorbs the R&D, production, and warranty costs, and then watches a third party collect the recurring revenue that follows.
+This is not a marginal leak — it is the primary commercial loss of the post-purchase gap.

 Wasted support budgets